binnes/WiFiMeshRaspberryPi/part1/ROUTE.md

 ## Creating a bridge node

-In this section you will convert one of the mesh Raspberry Pi devices to a bridge (this cannot be the gateway device).
+In this section you will convert one of the mesh Raspberry Pi 3/4 B devices to a bridge (this cannot be the gateway device).
 The bridge will connect the Raspberry Pi ethernet interface to the mesh network interface.

 A bridge node allows non-mesh devices to use the mesh nodes to connect to the home/office network and the Internet.
 The gateway node provides the DHCP server that will also serve bridged devices, as DHCP requests flow over a bridge.